mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

 For the use of this application, trade data of the commodities of interest, i.e., potential carriers of the pests under assessment, are required.
 The required trade data are:

-- $ExtraTotal$: Total quantity of commodity from third countries imported by the countries of interest.
+- $ExtraTotal Import$: Total quantity of commodity from third countries imported by the countries of interest.
-- $ExtraPest$: Quantity of commodity from third countries where the pest under assessment is present imported by the countries of interest.
+- $ExtraPest Import$: Quantity of commodity from third countries where the pest under assessment is present, imported by the countries of interest.
-- $Intra$: Quantity of commodity traded between the countries of interest.
+- $Intra Trade$: Quantity of commodity traded between the countries of interest.
-- $IP$: Quantity of commodity produced in the countries of interest.
+- $Internal Production$: Quantity of commodity produced in the countries of interest.

 All the trade data required can be accessed through the [Eurostat database](https://ec.europa.eu/eurostat/data/database).